ak-uow/dissertation-write-up/chapters/04-methodology.md

 Potential participants were given sufficient information before attending the study to have some understanding of what might be involved and once the were ready to go forward, the experiments were discussed in comprehensive detail before the potential participants were asked for their consent to proceed with them as testers of the experiences.
 The consent form went into written detail about the experiments which had be verbally described, as well as provided opt-in options for their likenesses to be capture in photos or video.
 At the end of the experiment there was a further consent form so that each participant could reflect on what they had been asked to do and choose whether or not their feedback should be used as part of the study.
 Additionally, the participants had the option to request the data analysis derived from the collective (and anonymised) feedback.
-One last point of note is that the consent forms we integrated into the Google Forms (hosted on behalf of the University) feedback questionnaire that was used to gather the users responses to the experiments; this has the benefit of supplying all relevant persons one document for evaluation or to fill in.
+One last point of note is that the consent forms were integrated into the Google Forms (hosted on the University G Suite offering) feedback questionnaire that was used to gather the users responses to the experiments; this has the benefit of supplying all relevant persons one document for evaluation or to fill in.

 #### Incentivisation